Magdeburg: Early years

-Founded by Charlemagne in 805 as Magadoburg (probably from Old High German magado for big, mighty and burga for fortress), the town was fortified in 919 by King Henry the Fowler against the Magyars and Slavs.
+Founded by Charlemagne in 805 as Magadoburg (probably from Old High German magado for big, mighty and burg for fortress), the town was fortified in 919 by King Henry the Fowler against the Magyars and Slavs.
 In 929 King Otto I granted the city to his English-born wife Edith as dower.
 Queen Edith loved the town and often resided there; at her death she was buried in the crypt of the Benedictine abbey of Saint Maurice, later rebuilt as the cathedral.
 In 937, Magdeburg was the seat of a royal assembly.
 Otto I repeatedly visited Magdeburg, establishing a convent here about 937 and was later buried in the cathedral.
-He granted the abbey the right to income from various tithes and to corvée labour from the surrounding countryside.
+He granted the abbey the right to income from tithes and to corvée labour from the surrounding countryside.

 The Archbishopric of Magdeburg was founded in 968 at the synod of Ravenna; Adalbert of Magdeburg was consecrated as its first archbishop.
 The archbishopric under Adalbert included the bishoprics of Havelberg, Brandenburg, Merseburg, Meissen and Naumburg-Zeitz.
 The archbishops played a prominent role in the German colonisation of the Slavic lands east of the Elbe river.

 In 1035 Magdeburg received a patent giving the city the right to hold trade exhibitions and conventions.
 This formed the basis of German town law to become known as the Magdeburg rights.
 These laws were adopted and modified throughout Central and Eastern Europe.
 Visitors from many countries began to trade with Magdeburg.
 The town was burnt down in 1188.

 In the 13th century, Magdeburg became a member of the Hanseatic League.
 With more than 20,000 inhabitants Magdeburg was one of the largest cities in the Holy Roman Empire.
-The town had active maritime commerce on the west (towards Flanders), with the countries of the North Sea, and maintained traffic and communication with the interior (for example Brunswick).
+The town had active maritime commerce on the west (towards Flanders), with the countries of the North Sea, and maintained traffic and communication with the interior (for example Braunschweig).